aosabook/500lines/spreadsheet/chapter.md

   $scope.Rows = [ for (row of range( 1, 20 )) row ];
 ```

-ES6’s [array comprehension](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Array_comprehensions) syntax makes it easy to define arrays from ranges with a start and an end point, with the helper function `range` defined as a [generator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*):
+The ES6 [array comprehension](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Array_comprehensions) syntax makes it easy to define arrays from ranges with a start and an end point, with the helper function `range` defined as a [generator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/function*):

 ```js